emileaben/ris-docs/README.md

 # Route Collection Raw Data: MRT Files

 Route collector projects (like RIS, Routeviews) store the data they capture in files in the [MRT format](https://tools.ietf.org/html/rfc6396).
+This data is useful for looking at the state of the BGP Internet, debugging/post-mortems of events in BGP, and tracking of long term trends in BGP.

 Typically 2 types of files are collected: **dumps** and **updates**.
 Dump files store the state of the routing system at a given time, while update files store all changes to the routing system for a particular interval.